demesquitadaniel/Tik-tak-toe/README.md

-This is a small project of a game of Tic Tac Toe to exercise Html5, CSS3, and JavaScript.
+This is a small project for a game of Tic Tac Toe to exercise Html5, CSS3, and JavaScript.